MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-retention-policies.md

 ## Create and configure a retention policy

-Although a retention policy can support multiple locations, you can't create a single retention policy that includes all the supported locations:
+Although a retention policy can support multiple services that are identified as "locations" in the retention policy, you can't create a single retention policy that includes all the supported locations:

 - Exchange email
 - SharePoint site